intuit/aws_account_utils/README.md

 A collection of helpers for creating and modifying AWS account details that can not be done using any existing AWS API

+Special Note: the `create_account` operation requires that your IP be white-listed by AWS in order to bypass the CAPTCHA

 ## Installation

 Add this line to your application's Gemfile: